danilobsi/MatchWornShirt/readme.md

 # MatchWornShirt

 # Coding assessment: CheckoutAPI
-This is the MatchWornShirt's webshop CheckoutAPI.
+This is the MatchWornShirt's webshop CheckoutAPI exercise.

 This API is responsible for the folowing actions:
 1. Get a list of all products;
-2. Get 1 specific product;
+2. Get a specific product;
 3. Place a product in a shopping cart;
 4. Get the shopping cart summary and conditionally apply any discounts to the order total depending on the items in the cart.